SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 ###### Python

-A full example of a visual plugin can be found at: `https://github.com/SynBioHub/Plugin-Visual-Test`
+A full example of a rendering plugin can be found at: `https://github.com/SynBioHub/Plugin-Visual-Test`

 ###### Javascript

-A full example of a visual plugin can be found at: `https://github.com/SynBioHub/Plugin-Visual-Test-js`
+A full example of a rendering plugin can be found at: `https://github.com/SynBioHub/Plugin-Visual-Test-js`

 ### 3.3 Submit